-PROBLEM: The lights in RapidComm's modem light monitor do not correspond to the actual lights on an external modem.
+PROBLEM: The lights in the RapidComm software's modem light monitor do not correspond to the actual lights on an external modem.

 DIAGNOSIS: Under certain circumstances, the modem light monitor does not correctly report the activity of the modem.
 We are aware of this problem and are working to rectify the situation in upcoming versions of the software.